mit-ll/LLAMAComm/README.md

 a ratio of interest.
 LLAMAComm makes use of these functions and applies propagation models to simulate the transmission of the radio signal waveform.
 It also coordinates the simulation so that multiple radios may be simultaneously simulated.

-# Disclaimer
+## Disclaimer
+---

 DISTRIBUTION STATEMENT A. Approved for public release: distribution unlimited.

+<b>© 2019 MASSACHUSETTS INSTITUTE OF TECHNOLOGY</b>

+Subject to FAR 52.227-11 – Patent Rights – Ownership by the Contractor (May 2014).

-This material is based upon work supported by DARPA under Air Force Contract No. FA8702-15-D-0001.
+This material is based upon work supported by the DARPA under Air Force Contract No. FA8702-15-D-0001.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.

+The software/firmware is provided to you on an As-Is basis

+SPDX-License-Identifier: GPL-2.0-or-later